noetl/noetl/docs/observability/local-kind-vm-stack.md

 3) Grafana UI: dashboards & datasources

-- Datasources:
+- Datasources (auto-provisioned):
+  - The deploy script provisions two datasources via Grafana’s sidecar:
-  - Metrics: add “VictoriaMetrics” (or Prometheus) pointing at vmstack’s vmsingle service
+    - Metrics: Prometheus datasource named “VictoriaMetrics” pointing to vmstack vmsingle (in-cluster URL).
-  - Logs: install VictoriaLogs Grafana datasource plugin and point it to http://vlogs-victoria-logs-single.observability.svc:9428
+    - Logs: “VictoriaLogs” datasource pointing to the VictoriaLogs service (in-cluster URL).
+  - Re-provision datasources anytime: `make observability-provision-datasources`.
 - Dashboards (auto-provisioned):
   - After `make observability-deploy`, the NoETL dashboards are provisioned into Grafana via ConfigMaps (sidecar) and also imported via the Grafana HTTP API as a fallback.
 They should appear under Dashboards → Browse → NoETL.
   - Included dashboards:
     - Server: docs/observability/dashboards/noetl-server-dashboard.json
     - Workers: docs/observability/dashboards/noetl-workers-dashboard.json
-  - If datasources aren’t preconfigured, panels may show a “datasource missing” warning.
-Edit the dashboard and map panels to your VictoriaMetrics (metrics) and VictoriaLogs (logs) datasources.
+  - If panels still show “no data”:
+    - Metrics: ensure your NoETL server is being scraped (it must expose /metrics and be discovered by vmagent; use PodMonitor/ServiceMonitor or annotations).
+If running outside the cluster, the VM stack won’t auto-scrape it.
+    - Logs: ensure your NoETL pods carry app labels expected by the dashboards: `app=noetl` (server) and `app=noetl-worker` (workers).
+The Vector config maps Kubernetes pod_labels.app into the `app` label in logs.
-  - Re-provision (sidecar) anytime: `make observability-provision-dashboards`.
+  - Re-provision dashboards anytime: `make observability-provision-dashboards`.
-  - Re-import (API) anytime: `make observability-import-dashboards` (waits for Grafana to be ready by default; override wait with flags in k8s/observability/import-dashboards.sh such as `--timeout=120`).
+  - Re-import via API anytime: `make observability-import-dashboards` (waits for Grafana to be ready by default; override wait with flags in k8s/observability/import-dashboards.sh such as `--timeout=120`).
   - You can also import the VictoriaLogs Explorer dashboard from Grafana.com for general log exploration.

 Log queries guide: see docs/observability/querying-noetl-logs.md for examples of filtering server vs worker logs, error rates, and top noisy pods.